RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The question before the High Court was whether the Bridge Act was validly enacted pursuant to s 51(xxvi) of the Constitution.
         - The plaintiffs were Indigenous women belonging to the Ngarrindjeri people, whose heritage they claimed was threatened by the bridge construction.
     - Counsel for Plaintiffs argument
-      - The Act here did distinguish within a racial group as the Act’s detriment was felt by only one Indigenous group, the Ngarrindjeri.
+      - The Act here did distinguish within a racial group as the Act's detriment was felt by only one Indigenous group, the Ngarrindjeri.
       - Second, it was argued that any law enacted under the race power had to be for the benefit or advancement of people of any race, or at least not detrimental to these people.
         - deprived the plaintiffs of rights they might otherwise have been able to enjoy under the Heritage Protection Act.
     - No majority, however, emerged with regard to the scope of the race power.
       - Gaudron, Gummow, Kirby and Hayne JJ all delivered statements on the scope of s 51(xxvi)
     - Gaudron, Gummow, Hayne and Kirby JJ rejected the first argument, that s 51(xxvi) does not authorise laws which distinguish or discriminate between members of a racial group, finding that s 51(xxvi) can support a law with respect to a sub-group of a particular race
       - split on the issue of whether s 51(xxvi) only authorises laws for the benefit of the people of a race or, in the alternative, for the benefit of the people of the Indigenous race.
-      - Gummow and Hayne JJ therefore found that s 51(xxvi) permits all laws which single out a specific race, apart, perhaps, from laws which are so prejudicial and irrational as to amount to a “manifest abuse” of public trust.
+      - Gummow and Hayne JJ therefore found that s 51(xxvi) permits all laws which single out a specific race, apart, perhaps, from laws which are so prejudicial and irrational as to amount to a "manifest abuse" of public trust.
-      - Gaudron J agreed that the 1967 referendum did not alter the character of s 51(xxvi) so as to restrict Parliament’s power
+      - Gaudron J agreed that the 1967 referendum did not alter the character of s 51(xxvi) so as to restrict Parliament's power
     - S 51(xxvi) race power conditions
       - The criterion for the exercise of power under s 51(xxvi) is that it be deemed necessary –not expedient or appropriate
         - Gaudron J